ayys/star/README.md

 # star <!-- omit from toc -->

-star is a Unix CLI tool that allows you to bookmark your favorite folders and instantly navigate to them.
+star is an (over-engineered) Unix command line bookmark manager.
+Dynamically star your favorite folders and instantly navigate to them.

-It is written in Bash, but can be used with Zsh as long as there is an available Bash version (>= 3.2).
+It is written in Bash, but can be used with Zsh as long as there is an available Bash version (>= 3.2) (the autocompletion uses bash features even for Zsh).

 ## Table of contents <!-- omit from toc -->